 The echo returns to the transducer and is converted into an image.
 Ultrasound may be used to investigate pelvic pain, bleeding or a pelvic mass.
 The results may help determine your diagnosis and/or the best course of treatment for you.

-Please check in at Central Registration before reporting to the Radiology Department if you have not been preregistered over the phone.
+Please check in at the Main Lobby before reporting to the Radiology Department if you have not been preregistered over the phone.

 It is important the patient have a full bladder for the examination.
 This can be accomplished by drinking 4 to 6 full glasses of water about an hour before the examination.
 A full bladder will enhance the sound wave transmission and provide a clear window for viewing of pelvic organs.
 The bladder may be emptied for the second half of the exam.